-Hopefully these examples will help you see how changing the font can impact the overall look and feel of the design.
-Font change is included with any wedding invitation order, so feel free to browse the Font Guide and try something different.
+Hopefully, these examples will help you see how changing the font can impact the overall look and feel of the design.
+You can pick the font for your wedding invitation design, so feel free to browse the Font Guide and find your favorite!

 You can find all the posts in this series here: The Wedding Stationery Guide